Northern Ireland Public Service Alliance: NIPSA Youth

 Tentative moves have been made towards establishing NIPSA Youth as a viable Young Members movement, similar to the PCS Young Members group.
 PSA Youth has had a presence at events including General Conference, May Day rallies and the General Strike on 30 November 2011.

 Campaigns

 NIPSA is involved in a wide spectrum of campaigns, ranging from domestic issues such as encouraging the non-payment of water charges to international problems like Justice for Colombia and Palestine through its Global Solidarity Committee.

+NIPSA recently engaged in high profile industrial action across the public sector in 2023 and 2024 to try and force a better budget settlement for N. Ireland and to achieve its goal of better pay awards for members across the public sector.

 Controversies

 The union was heavily criticized by an employment tribunal in a case concerning 'entryism' by members of the Communist Party of Ireland.

 The tribunal noted NIPSA's tendency to sort out internal grievances though tribunals.
 The judgement said the case was part of a dispute between two factions; 'unity', which is associated with the Marxist Leninist CPI, and the 'broad left' which is associated with various Trotskyite parties, in the union which "has been a rich source of litigation over recent years".
 The tribunal stated that the two factions actually have little if any substantive political differences.